ESA compresses static resources to reduce transfer sizes and speed up page loading.

 Site-level and rule-based features mapping

-Configurations added through site-level features apply to all requests for a given site.
-To enable a feature for specific requests only, use rule-based features.
-Define rule conditions that detect specific parameter values in user requests.
-This provides precise control over which requests the rule configuration affects.
+Site-level configurations apply to all requests for a site.
+To apply a feature to specific requests only, use rule-based features.
+Define rule conditions that match specific parameter values in user requests for precise control over which requests the configuration affects.

 |